6yNuiC9/v3rm-shit/README.md

 -i dont fucking remember what else i did "we" is a lie stop reading i dont have other people

+-we fixed the retarded bug where shit would always be collapsed

 ## do not check it out or i will be overwhelmed by people interacting with me

 script [here dont actually press though](https://github.com/6yNuiC9/v3rm-shit/blob/main/monkey-den-real.js)